lob/lambda-pdftk-example/README.md

 ./dist.sh
 ```

 Then, simply upload this ZIP to AWS Lambda.
-When testing with the Lambda wed interface, you should see the function succeed with PDFtk's version and copyright information.
+When testing with the Lambda web interface, you should see the function succeed and output PDFtk's version and copyright information.

 You can very easily expand on this boilerplate and use PDFtk in the way it was intended for - manipulating PDF files.